Earth Science Tech, Inc. (ETST - GuruFocus.com

 |EARTHSCIENCE

-For those who will not be able to join, please email your questions to, [email protected].
-The conference call will be recorded and can be accessed on the Company’s website Investor Relations tab.
+The conference call will be recorded and can be accessed on the Investor Relations tab on the Company’s website.

 About Earth Science Tech, Inc. (ETST, Financial)